Trauma Therapy in Northern Virginia: Confidential Online Care for Adults in Arlington, Alexandria, Fairfax & Falls Church

 ACT-led, trauma-informed therapy for adults across Northern Virginia.
 I provide confidential, insurance-free telehealth that supports privacy, resilience, and recovery throughout the D.C. metro region.

-At a Glance: Online Trauma Therapy in Northern Virginia (D.C.
+At a Glance: Online Trauma Therapy (D.C.
 Metro)

-I provide ACT-led online trauma therapy for adults across Northern Virginia (NoVA), serving Arlington, Alexandria, Fairfax, Falls Church, Reston, Tysons, and nearby D.C.-metro communities.
+I provide ACT-led online trauma therapy for adults across Northern Virginia (NoVA), serving Arlington, Alexandria, Fairfax, Falls Church, Reston, Tysons, and nearby D.C. metro communities.
 My practice supports federal employees, contractors, law enforcement, veterans, caregivers, and other public-facing professionals through privacy-forward, insurance-free telehealth.
-I also specialize in PTSD therapy in Northern Virginia for clearance-sensitive roles.
-Together, we’ll lower hypervigilance, rebuild regulation, and take values-aligned steps toward recovery at a sustainable pace.
+Together, we'll lower hypervigilance, rebuild regulation, and take values-aligned steps toward recovery at a sustainable pace.

 Quick Facts